ohduran/ohduran.github.io/02my-story.md

 My background is in theoretical Physics.
 I also hold a master's degree in International Finance.

 I love teaching.
 And reading.
-That's why most of what you can read in this site is about what I've learnt while reading and working both with software engineers, digital consultants, data scientists and students.
+That's why most of what you can read in this site is about what I've learnt while reading and working with software engineers, digital consultants, data scientists and my students.
 {% include hr.html %}